 Using AMD-powered instances and Spot Instances, Blackboard brought Blackboard Collaborate to millions of students and teachers worldwide with minimal disruption—and managed its costs in the process.
 “AWS was very forthright about where we could cut costs, and that helped build a strong level of trust,” says Cooksey.

-Teachers and students worldwide use Blackboard to advance education.
+Teachers and students worldwide use Blackboard, now part of Anthology, to advance education.
 Whether students are collaborating on group projects or teachers are leading online courses, Blackboard’s tools have become an important part of the instructional landscape.

 Benefits of AWS

 • Supported a 4,800% increase in video conferencing usage

 • Improved media processing performance by 10%